Component behaviour and excess of random bipartite graphs near the critical point: A finer look at component structure of

 Using Lemma \ref{l:vertices}, we can give a good bound on the number of vertices which are contained in components of order at least $n^{\frac{2}{3}}$ in $G(n,n,p)$.
 Then, using a sprinkling argument we can deduce that whp all these vertices are contained in a unique `giant' component, and determine asymptotically its order.

-\begin{proof}[Proof of Theorem~\ref{t:giant}] Let $\mathscr{L}(G)$ denote the set of vertices lying in components of $G$ of order at least $n^\frac{2}{3}$, which we call \emph{large}.
+\begin{proof}[Proof of Theorem~\ref{t:giant}] Let $\mathscr{L}(G)$ denote the set of vertices lying in components of $G$ of order larger than $n^\frac{2}{3}$, which we call \emph{large}.
 We first estimate quite precisely the size of $\mathscr{L}(G(n,n,p))$ and then show that there is only one large component in $G(n,n,p)$.

-Indeed, if we let $\omega = \left(\epsilon^3 n\right)^\frac{1}{6}$, then by part \eqref{i:complexcomp2} of Theorem \ref{t:complex} with probability $1 - O\left(\left(\epsilon^3 n\right)^{-1}\right) \geq 1 - \omega^{-1}$ there are no small complex components in $G(n,n,p)$.
+Indeed, if we let $\omega =\frac{\left(\epsilon^3 n\right)^\frac{1}{6}}{100}$, then by part \eqref{i:complexcomp2} of Theorem \ref{t:complex}, with probability $1 - O\left(\left(\epsilon^3 n\right)^{-1}\right) \geq 1 -O\left(\omega^{-1}\right)$ there are no small complex components in $G(n,n,p)$.

 Now, by Lemma \ref{l:vertices}, with probability $1-O\left(\omega^{-1}\right)$ the number of vertices in small unicyclic components is at most $\frac{\omega}{\delta} \ll n^{\frac{2}{3}}$ and the number of vertices in small tree components $Y(-1)$ is such that